-The Zangger Committee was established in 1974, and deals with export control issues related to the Non-Proliferation Treaty.
+The Zangger Committee was established in 1974 and deals with export control issues related to the Non-Proliferation Treaty.
 The Committee defines the meaning of equipment or material especially designed or arranged for the processing, use or production of special fissionable material.
-Consequently, its responsibilities overlap to some extent with those of the Nuclear Suppliers Group, of which more below.
-The Non-Proliferation Treaty stipulates that export of such equipment and material to a non-nuclear-weapon state, as well as raw material and special fissionable material, is only allowed if the raw material or the special fissionable material is subject to IAEA safeguards.
+Consequently, its responsibilities overlap to some extent with those of the Nuclear Suppliers Group, see below.
+The Non-Proliferation Treaty stipulates that the export of such equipment and material to a non-nuclear-weapon state, as well as raw material and special fissionable material, is only allowed if the raw material or the special fissionable material is subject to IAEA safeguards.
 The equipment and materials are specified in the Committee's control list, which is updated to keep pace with technological developments.
-The list was updated in 2020, and can be found in the IAEA's Information Circular No 209 (INFCIRC/209/Rev.5).
+The list was updated in 2020 and can be found in the IAEA's Information Circular No 209 (INFCIRC/209/Rev.5).
 The Swedish Defence Research Agency (FOI) is responsible for setting up the Zangger Committee's website.

-The Nuclear Suppliers Group
+Nuclear Suppliers Group

-The work of the Nuclear Suppliers Groups (NSG) is concerned with the export control of products listed in Part 1 and Part 2 of the NSG Guidelines, including products with nuclear applications and dual-use items that can be used in connection with the development or production of nuclear weapons.
+The work of the Nuclear Suppliers Group (NSG) is concerned with the export control of products listed in Part 1 and Part 2 of the NSG Guidelines, including products with nuclear applications and dual-use items that can be used in connection with the development or production of nuclear weapons.
 These products are listed in the IAEA's Information Circular No. 254, which includes two control lists for each group of items (INFCIRC/254/Rev.14/Part 1 and INFCIRC/254/Rev.11/Part 2).
-The work of the NSG continued during 2020.
+This year's plenary meeting took place in Brussels and was chaired by Belgium.
+During the meeting, information was exchanged on nuclear non-proliferation and export controls, including in relation to the situations in Iran and North Korea.
+The NSG states expressed their determination to continue to work effectively within the NSG, despite the constraints imposed by the covid-19 pandemic.